T. R. Pappa: Career

 Papa also composed music for many Sinhalese films.
 The song Siriyame Sara, sung by H. R. Jothipala is one of the popular hits in Sinhalese.

-He worked with singers like T. M. Soundararajan, A. M. Rajah, Seerkazhi Govindarajan, Thiruchi Loganathan, C. S. Jayaraman, S. C. Krishnan, A. L. Raghavan, M. L. Vasanthakumari, P. Leela, Jikki, T. V. Rathnam, A. P. Komala, P.B.Srinivos, K. Jamuna Rani, P. Suseela, A. G. Rathnamala, T. S. Bagavathi, Soolamangalam Rajalakshmi, A. Nithyakala, S. Janaki, L. R. Eswari, S. P. Balasubrahmaniam, B. S. Sasirekha, S. P. Sailaja.
+He worked with singers like T. M. Soundararajan, A. M. Rajah, Seerkazhi Govindarajan, Thiruchi Loganathan, C. S. Jayaraman, S. C. Krishnan, A. L. Raghavan, M. L. Vasanthakumari, P. Leela, Jikki, T. V. Rathnam, A. P. Komala, P. B. Sreenivas, K. Jamuna Rani, P. Susheela, A. G. Rathnamala, T. S. Bagavathi, Soolamangalam Rajalakshmi, A. Nithyakala, S. Janaki, L. R. Eswari, S. P. Balasubrahmaniam, B. S. Sasirekha and S. P. Sailaja.

 The singing actors K. R. Ramasamy, T. R. Rajakumari, P. Bhanumathi, N. S. Krishnan, T. A. Madhuram and J. P. Chandrababu also sang memorable songs under his compositions.

 As a Nilaya Vidwan of AIR from 1946, Papa accompanied the violin for many great classical vocalists.
 He composed music for many wonderful devotional albums with Seerkazhi Govindarajan where the song Chinnanjiru Penn Pole dedicated to the Goddess Abirami is notable.
 Papa scored music for the album Abirami Andhaadhi.
 Papa has served as the Principal of Madras Music College.

 T. R. Ramanna and Papa were classmates in Thanjavur.
 T. R. Ramanna was in the midst of the making of Arunagirinathar when the music director G. Ramanathan fell ill.
 Papa was called upon to complete the rest of the songs.
 T. R. Ramana again engaged Papa for his movies in the early 1970s.

 Tamil Isai Sangam conferred the title Isai Perarignar (Great Scholar of Music) on him.